 “I’ll be extra careful,” Nate said, his face was one of deadly seriousness as though he had been tasked with guarding the Holy Grail.

 “Don’t tell Larry whatever you do,” I warned him then smiled, “You look like you’re going to shit yourself.
-Relax a little and nearer to the time we’ll review security of the base,”
+Relax a little and nearer to the time we’ll review the security of the base,”

 “So, I read earlier that each level has a small gun locker, let’s go search for this one,” I told him, but showed him the lookout tower first.
-We left the apartments alone and went straight to the conference room where we found the gun cabinet.
+We left the apartments alone going straight to the conference room where we found the gun cabinet.
 It held four rifles and four handguns, with a shelf full of ammo.